sicksake1212/PF-vMenu/README.md

 The intention of this vMenu is to create the ultimate vMenu from Vespura's resources, while also achieving the same features seen on other servers such as Rockstar Mischief and Impulse99, which have a modified vMenu, while adding and integrating new features inside of said vMenu.

+# Discord
+Please join [our Discord server](https://discord.gg/D7cVc8TzPN) if you want support in regards to this menu.

 --------

 # Download & Installation & Permissions